openstack/nova-specs/specs/stein/approved/count-quota-usage-from-placement.rst

 Performance Impact
 ------------------

+There will be a performance impact for checking if data needs to be migrated at the time of the quota check.
+The impact can be reduced by caching the results of checks that indicate data migration has been completed for a project and avoid a useless check per project in that case.

 The change involves making external REST API calls to placement instead of doing a parallel scatter-gather to all cells.
 It might be slower to make the external REST API calls if all cells are fast responding.
 It might be faster to